Corporate & employee volunteering

 For businesses

-Corporate volunteering enhances brand reputation, supports community relationships, and helps deliver on ESG and CSR goals.
-Fully used, employee volunteering hours could add £32.5 billion in annual productivity gains to the UK economy.
+Corporate volunteering enhances your brand, supports community relationships, and helps deliver on ESG commitments.
+It is also proven to improve employee wellbeing, boost skills and uplift engagement.
+Fully used, employee volunteering time could deliver productivity gains woth over £5k, per employee, each year.

 For employees

 Volunteering supports professional development and personal fulfilment.
 Our research shows that nearly half (46%) of businesses agree it’s an effective wellness benefit, and 44% say it has improved wellbeing across their organisation.
-Employees build confidence, expand networks, and often gain fresh motivation in their day-to-day roles.
+Your employees will also build confidence, expand networks, and often gain fresh motivation in their day-to-day roles.

 For the community

 Charities and grassroots organisations benefit from an influx of skilled support, capacity and energy.
-Business volunteers help deliver more services, reach more people, and build long-term community resilience.
+So by supporting your employees to volunteer you’ll be helping to deliver more vital services to more people, and build national resilience.

 Types of corporate volunteering opportunities